The molasses-spiked flavor and wonderful texture of these old fashioned Baked Beans from Scratch is a real treat. A great potluck choice!

 - 1 tablespoon Dijon mustard

-- 1 teaspoon fresh ground pepper, plus additional if desired
+- 1 teaspoon freshly ground black pepper, plus additional if desired

 - 1 bay leaf